Lay3rLabs/wavs-tools/README.md

 USES_MOCK: true
 ```

-> Note: Only wavs-drand currently uses mock deployments.
-Sync services must use real deployments on the source chain, as they rely on EigenLayer core contracts for testing and cannot operate with mocks.

 ## Transfer Ownership

 After deploying middleware contracts, you may want to transfer ownership of the ECDSA proxy and AVS contracts to different addresses.